 When to Send Your Gift

-Two to four weeks after the death is when personalized, lasting gifts carry the most weight.
-The funeral is over.
-The visitors have stopped coming.
-The phone has gone quiet.
-This is when grief actually hits hardest – when the reality sinks in that this absence is permanent.
-A personalized memorial piece arriving during this window tells the grieving person something critical: I didn’t forget.
+Two to four weeks after the loss is when personalized, lasting gifts carry the most weight.
+The initial texts have stopped.
+The rest of the world has moved on – which happens far faster with pet loss than with any other kind.
+This is when grief actually hits hardest, when the reality sinks in that the house is going to stay this quiet.
+A personalized pet tribute arriving during this window tells the grieving person something critical: I didn’t forget.
 I’m still thinking about you and about them.

 Keep reading